A Better Way Counseling Center logo

 There is never just one right way or one right combination of methods to recover.
 At A Better Way Counseling Center we want to work with you to develop the best treatment possible.
 Call us at (503) 226-9061 to find out more.

-The first thing to do is to gather information in order to gain a better understanding of the sufferer's problem.
+The first thing to do is to gather information in order to gain a better understanding of the person's problem.
 Reading this information is a good start.
 There are also several good books available (see www.bulimia.com for a reading list).
 You can also contact us for our free "Steps to Recovery" pamphlet.
+And feel free to come to our free support group for family and friends that is listed below in the section entitled "Is there any free help available?"

 The next step is to realize what family or friends can and cannot do.
 You cannot force a loved one to recover.
-Parents can force minor children into treatment, but ultimately eating disorder sufferers must want to change if they are going to recover.
+Parents can force minor children into treatment, but ultimately the person with an eating disorder must want to change if they are going to recover.
 We have found that the best way for family and friends to influence this "wanting to recover" is twofold.

-First, you can learn to offer caring attention in a way the sufferer will accept.
+First, you can learn to offer caring attention in a way the your loved one will accept.
 Often this means listening to them speak about concerns other than their eating behavior.
 Typically, this leads to their feeling more comfortable talking with you so that they will eventually feel more free to discuss their eating disorder.

 People with eating disorders get all kinds of information about what they should and should not eat.
 They are often very critical of themselves and neglect to give themselves love.
 Loving support is critical to recovery from an eating disorder.